devopsguytm/image-promotion/README.md

 ---

-## Build and promote the image on OpenShift TEST cluster
+## Build and promote the image on OpenShift test cluster

 1. Start the CI/CD Pipeline  from OpenShift Pipelines UI under `ci-env` project and wait until pipelinRun is complete :